raspberrypilearning/blender-tree-of-cubes/en/step_6.md

 ![3D cursor](images/blender-3d-cursor.png)

-If you left-click somewhere in the 3D view the circle will be placed at that location.
+If you left-click somewhere in the 3D view, the circle will be placed at that location.
 This is the 3D cursor.
 It means that when you add an object, the object will be placed at the location of the 3D cursor.

-+ Make sure your mouse is in the 3D view.

-+ Left-click somewhere in the 3D view - close to the tree trunk might be handy.
++ Make sure your mouse is somewhere inside the 3D view and left-click — close to the tree trunk might be handy.
 Notice that the 3D cursor is at the position where you clicked.

-+ Add a cube by selecting Create > Cube from the Toolbox on the left hand panel.
++ Add a cube by selecting **Create** > **Cube** from the **Toolbox** on the left-hand panel.

 + Click somewhere else in the 3D view (but still close to the tree trunk) and add another cube.
 For example: